My Ginger Garlic Kitchen

 3. Adding baking soda

-How Is Kashmiri Chai Pink?
+Why is this Kashmiri Chai Pink?

 After finding so many versions, I decided to try a few.
 So, after a few trials, this is what I found.
 The pink color you get in this tea is due to baking soda.
 So here is my version which I found so far to be the best one, according to me.
-If anyone of you know more about this authentic tea, then please let me know.
-I want to make sure that I am not missing out on something.

-Do you remember the feeling when you drink Spanish hot chocolate?
-A rich, thick and creamy chocolatey drink which tastes so good.
-You can expect the same kind of rich, buttery and slightly thick texture which is still thin enough to drink.
 And it comes with a magical aroma of cardamom and saffron and a nutty crunch.
 It would give you a long lasting warm sensation.
 Mmmm, pure bliss during this cold month.
 No wonder it originated in Kashmir where in some parts the temperature in winters even dips down to minus 30°C.

 There is no artificial color added to this tea.
 The baking soda does the magic of giving this tea a deep red color.
 Just keep tossing the tea with a ladle while it gets boiled.
 You can see the video for reference.
 A steaming cup of this tea would keep you warm for a few hours.